Rouslan/NTracer/doc/ntracer.rst

         through primitives that have an opacity of less than one.
-Each tuple will contain the distance between ``origin`` and the intersection, the point of intersection, the normal of the surface intersected and the material of the intersected primitive.
-If an opaque primitive is intersected, it will always be the last element and have the greatest distance, but every other element will be in an arbitrary order.
+Each tuple will contain the distance between ``origin`` and the intersection, the point of intersection, the normal of the surface intersected and the intersected primitive itself.
+If an opaque primitive is intersected, it will always be the last element and have the greatest distance, but every other element will be in an arbitrary order and may contain duplicates (this can happen when a primitive crosses a split pane).
 If no intersection occurs, the return value will be an empty list.

         :param vector origin: The origin of the ray.
         :param vector direction: The direction of the ray.
         :param number t_near:
         :param number t_far:
+        :param KDNode source: A node that will not be considered for intersection.

 .. py:class:: Matrix(dimension,values)